Analytical model for the remote epitaxial potential: Abstract

 \section{Abstract}

 We propose an analytical model for the remote bonding potential of the substrate that permeates through graphene during remote epitaxy.
-Our model, based on a Morse interatomic potential, includes the attenuation due to (1) the increased separation between film and substrate and (2) free carrier screening from graphene.
-Compared with previous slab density functional theory calculations, which use the electrostatic potential as a proxy for bonding, our analytical model provides a more direct description of bonding, explicitly includes screening (which is often ignored), and is based on simple, interpretable, and well benchmarked parameters.
-We show that the magnitude of $|\phi_{remote}|$ for typical semiconductor and oxide substrates is few meV, similar to the van der Waals potential of graphene.
-This suggests interference between the graphene and remote substrate potentials, plus interfacial reconstructions, must be considered when interpreting experiments on remote epitaxy.
-We use our model to interpret previous experiments from the remote epitaxy and related literature, highlighting connections to moire epitaxy and to the ordering of graphite intercalation compounds.
-Our model also points to tests, based on tunable screening and spatial extent of the substrate potential, that may increase the strength of the remote potential towards the more idealized picture.
+Our model, based on a Morse interatomic potential, includes the attenuation due to the increased film-substrate separation and due to graphene free carrier screening.
+Compared with previous slab density functional theory calculations, which use the electrostatic potential as a proxy for bonding, our analytical model includes covalent and van der Waals bonding interactions, includes screening (which is often ignored), and is based on simple, physically interpretable, and well benchmarked parameters that build understanding.
+We show that for typical graphene free carrier concentrations of order $10^{12}$ cm$^{-2}$, the magnitude of $|\phi_{remote}|$ for most semiconductor and oxide substrates is few to tens of meV, similar to the van der Waals potential of graphene.
+This suggests interference between the graphene and remote substrate potentials must be considered when interpreting experiments on remote epitaxy.
+Furthermore, we show that (1) the strength of the remote potential is tunable by screening (graphene carrier density), (2) the remote potential is vanishingly weak through two or more graphene layers, (3) the spatial extent of the potential, rather than degree of ionicity, controls the strength of the permeated bonding potential.
+Our model provides a simple framework for benchmarking direct measurements of the remote epitaxial potential, and we propose several experimental paths to measure this quantity.
+De-convolving the effects of the native remote potential, graphene defects, and tunable growth kinetics is key to understanding and tuning the mechanisms of remote epitaxy.

 Bonding is typically considered a very short-range interaction ($\lessapprox$ 3 \AA).
 Atomic and molecular orbitals (wavefunctions) decay exponentially with distance, and thus nearest neighbor interactions tend to dominate.
 Remote epitaxy challenges this paradigm.
 Here it is argued that the lattice potential of a crystalline substrate can permeate through graphene with sufficient strength to template epitaxy of a film on top of a graphene-covered substrate \cite{kim2017remote, kong2018polarity}.
 In this picture, the graphene is nearly transparent \cite{rafiee2012wetting}: the film adopts epitaxial registry to the buried substrate rather than graphene, and the lattice potential of the graphene itself is assumed to contribute minimally.
 The graphene spacer merely attenuates the film-substrate interaction strength.
 This concept is quite useful: due to the weaker film-substrate interactions, films grown on graphene can be exfoliated to produce flexible, stackable, and strain engineered \cite{laduca2024cold, du2021epitaxy} membranes.
 The weakened interactions may also enable lattice mismatched heteroepitaxy of films with decreased dislocation density due to the ``slippery'' graphene interface.